AlexandruRusmir/WebScrapingChallenge/docs/APIEndpoints.md

 - `url` (required): The URL of the webpage to analyze.
 - **Response** : Returns the sentiment of the webpage's content, which can be either `positive`, `negative`, or `neutral`.

-By using this API, users can easily fetch content from web pages, segment it by HTML tags, and gain insight into the overall sentiment of the content.---
+By using this API, users can easily fetch content from web pages, segment it by HTML tags, and gain insight into the overall sentiment of the content.